Updated November 18, 2023

 Return on Assets Formula in Excel (With Excel Template)

-You can easily calculate the Return on Assets using Formula in the template provided.
+You can easily calculate the Return on Assets using the Formula in the template provided.

 First, we need to calculate the Average Total Assets.

-then we calculate Return on Assets using formula.
+Then, we calculate the Return on Assets using the formula.

 This has been a guide to a Return on Assets formula.
-Here we discuss its uses along with practical examples.
-We also provide you with Return on Assets Calculator with downloadable excel template.
+Here, we discuss its uses along with practical examples.
+We also provide a Return on Assets Calculator with a downloadable Excel template.
 You may also look at the following articles to learn more –